elixir-lang/elixir-lang.github.com/getting-started/module-attributes.markdown

 * `@behaviour` - (notice the British spelling) used for specifying an <abbr title="Open Telecom Platform">OTP</abbr> or user-defined behaviour.
 * `@before_compile` - provides a hook that will be invoked before the module is compiled.
 This makes it possible to inject functions inside the module exactly before compilation.

 `@moduledoc` and `@doc` are by far the most used attributes, and we expect you to use them a lot.
 Elixir treats documentation as first-class and provides many functions to access documentation.
+You can read more about [writing documentation in Elixir in our official documentation](/docs/stable/elixir/typespecs.html).

 Let's go back to the `Math` module defined in the previous chapters, add some documentation and save it to the `math.ex` file: